rapejim/pms-plexdrive-docker/README.md

 Those are not required unless you want to preserve your current folder structure or maintain special file permissions.

 - `PLEXDRIVE_CONFIG_DIR` Sets the name of Plexdrive config folder found within PMS config folder.
+Default is `.plexdrive`.
 - `PLEXDRIVE_MOUNT_POINT` Sets the name of internal Plexdrive mount point.
 Default is `/home/Plex`.
 - `CHANGE_PLEXDRIVE_CONFIG_DIR_OWNERSHIP` Defines if the container should attempt to correct permissions of existing Plexdrive config files.
 - `PLEX_UID` and `PLEX_GID` Sets user ID and group ID for `Plex` user.
 Useful if you want them to match those of your own user on the host.